0xjuanma/anvil/docs/doctor.md

 # Doctor Command

 The `anvil doctor` command provides health checks to validate your development environment and troubleshoot configuration issues.
+This command also provides automatic ways of fixing the issues found.

 ## Usage